pypa/packaging.python.org/source/tutorials/installing-packages.rst

         py -m pip install -e <path>

-You can also install normally from src
+You can also install normally from src:

 .. tab:: Unix/macOS